kubedb/docs/docs/guides/etcd/concepts/etcdopsrequest.md

 ### spec.type

 `spec.type` specifies the kind of operation that will be applied to the database.
-The following twelve types of operations are allowed in an `EtcdOpsRequest`.
+The following fourteen types of operations are allowed in an `EtcdOpsRequest`.

 | Type                | What it does                                                                                                                                 |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------------------|